 Moreover, there is at least one free vertex on $\partial X_k$ along with either the preceding or the succeeding vertex (or both) of in-degree $1$.
-The last assertion can be verified, as a free vertex $v_{i}$ with two adjacent vertices of in-degree $2$ implies either \textbf{(a)} two consecutive vertices of in-degree $4$ on $\partial X_{k-1}$ (see Figure \ref{deg5l31y}) or \textbf{(b)} a fan of type $[4, 4, 3, 4, 3]$ around a vertex (say $y$) on $\partial X_{k-1}$ (see Figure \ref{fig:deg532y}.
-It can be shown that the situation (a) cannot arise by arguing inductively on levels.
-For (b), it can be shown that there exists a homogeneous map of type $[4, 4, 3, 4, 3]$.
-With these observations we can show that there is no further obstruction in constructing the level $X_{k+1}$ by circular induction as shown for degree $6$ above.
+This assertion is verified by noting that a free vertex $v_{i}$ flanked by two adjacent vertices of in-degree $2$ implies either \textbf{(a)} two consecutive vertices of in-degree $4$ on $\partial X_{k-1}$ (see Fig.~\ref{deg5l31y}) or \textbf{(b)} a fan of type $[4, 4, 3, 4, 3]$ around a vertex (say $y$) on $\partial X_{k-1}$ (see Fig.~\ref{fig:deg532y}).
+It can be shown that the case (a) cannot arise by arguing inductively on the layers.
+For the case (b), it can be shown that there exists a homogeneous tiling of type $[4, 4, 3, 4, 3]$.
+With these observations, it is straightforward to verify that there is no further obstruction in constructing layer $X_{k+1}$ by induction, as established for degree $6$ case above.

-For types $[3, k_2, k_3, k_4, k_5]$ with $k_i \geq 4$ for all $i$, the possible in-degree of a vertex on $\partial X_k$ is $0$ or $1$ and $2$.
-Moreover, there is at least one vertex of degree $2$ on $\partial X_k$ with at least one of the two adjacent vertices having degree $3$, otherwise it leads to a vertex type of the form $[3^2,..]$ on $\partial X_{k-1}$ as shown in Figure \ref{deg5l31y}.
-Thus the situation is equivalent to constructing maps for tuples with only two triangles.
+For types $[3, k_2, k_3, k_4, k_5]$ with $k_i \geq 4$ for all $i$, the possible in-degree of a vertex on $\partial X_k$ is $0$, $1$, or $2$.
+Moreover, there is at least one vertex of degree $2$ on $\partial X_k$ with at least one of its two adjacent vertices having degree $3$; otherwise, it leads to a vertex type of the form $[3^2,..]$ on $\partial X_{k-1}$ as shown in Fig.~\ref{deg5l31y}.
+Thus the situation is equivalent to constructing tilings for tuples with only two triangles.

 \end{proof}